-Among Americans familiar with the controversial comments Senate Majority Leader Trent Lott made at fellow Senator Strom Thurmond’s recent birthday party, almost half think he should step down from his leadership position.
+Among Americans familiar with the controversial comments future Senate Majority Leader Trent Lott made at fellow Senator Strom Thurmond’s recent birthday party, almost half think he should step down from his leadership position.

 In a FOX News poll, conducted by Opinion Dynamics Corporation, 49 percent of those familiar with the statements Lott made while praising retiring Sen. Thurmond think he should resign from his post as majority leader, and 41 percent disagree.